Santihago/tutorials/cluster-permutation.md

 # Choosing a statistical test

 This is the list of pre-built statistical functions for the cluster-based permutation test.
+The choice depends on the question to be answered.

 ```
 cfg.statistic       = 'indepsamplesT'           independent samples T-statistic,